RiskyLudus/Anarchy-Consensus-Protocol/README.md

-# Anarchy Consensus System
+# Anarchy Consensus Protocol

 ## Overview

-The **Anarchy Consensus System** is a fully decentralized, low-latency, peer-to-peer data-sharing framework designed for real-time multiplayer games.
+The **Anarchy Consensus Protocol** is a fully decentralized, low-latency, peer-to-peer data-sharing framework designed for real-time multiplayer games.
 Instead of relying on a server or a leader election model, every player holds a full copy of the game state.
 Specific parts of the data are managed by randomly assigned **Czars**, who have the authority to update their respective parts of the state.
 If a player drops, a pre-assigned backup player takes over the responsibility for the data—ensuring continuous, seamless gameplay.

 ### Key Features: